patricks/osm-garmin/README.markdown

 osm-garmin
 ==========

-a simple shell script collection to build openstreetmap maps for garmin devices
+a simple shell script collection to build openstreetmap maps for garmin devices. this maps are optimized for outdoor usage.

 Installation
 ------------